Silent-Zebra/POLA/README.md

 # Proximal Learning with Opponent Learning Awareness (POLA)

+## Dependencies that you probably don't already have:

+higher (for LOLA_exact.py) (https://github.com/facebookresearch/higher)

 ## Example Commands used for Figure 1

 I give a few examples here.
 There are a LOT for the plot, so here are just a few that tackle harder problem settings (the easier problem settings can use similar settings, otherwise it's not too hard to tune them.
 I don't give hyperparameters on the harder settings where as I tried several configurations but couldn't get any combination of hyperaparameters to find TFT with probability > 0).
 Init state representation 2 means the start state is different from the other states (0 = defect, 1 = cooperate)